 Talk to your doctor about the side effects you may have.

 Factors that may raise the risk of problems include:

 A woman who is pregnant or could be pregnant should avoid being around radiation.
 It could harm the growing fetus.

 What to Expect TOP

 You will go through a process called simulation.
 This takes between 30 minutes and 2 hours.

 Description of the Procedure

-> You will be positioned on the treatment table or chair.
-The radiation therapist will leave the room and enter a control room.
-The machine will deliver radiation to certain areas of your body.
-The most common sources of radiation are x-rays, electron beams, and cobalt-60 gamma rays.
+You will be positioned on a table or chair.
+The therapist will leave the room and enter a control room.
+The machine will send radiation to the sites on your body.
+The most common sources of RT are x-rays, electron beams, and cobalt-60 gamma rays.

-> How Long Will It Take?
+How Long Will It Take?
 TOP

 It takes 1-5 minutes.
 You should allow at least 30 minutes for each session.
 Most RT lasts 2-8 weeks.
 They are given once a day, 5 days per week.
 In some cases, you may be treated twice a day or only 3 times a week.
 The number of sessions depends on many factors.
 Talk to your doctor about the schedule planned for you.